-But beyond mere entertainment value, what are the deeper messages that we need to take away?
-Here are the best dystopian movies that teach us something important.
+But beyond mere entertainment value, what are the deeper messages that we need to take in?
+Here are the best dystopian movies of all time that are deep, meaningful, and important.

-The movie centers on a post-apocalyptic society in the year 2147 where real people are placed in a live tournament to the death where only one survives—all in the name of reality TV entertainment.
+The franchise centers on a post-apocalyptic society in the year 2147, where real people are placed in a live tournament to the death—all in the name of reality TV entertainment.
 This tournament is broadcast throughout the nation for all to watch.

 In reality, the "Hunger Games" serve as a form of punishment for the 12 Districts (which are separated by class) for their attempted rebellion years prior.
 The punishment is that each District must choose two people to sacrifice as tribute to the Games.